 Anyone who is registered to vote can ask for a postal vote.
 Then your ballot paper will be posted to you to fill in and return:

-For the Parliamentary (general) election on Thursday 8 June 2017 the deadline will be Tuesday 23 May.
+For the Parliamentary (general) election on Thursday 8 June 2017 the deadline has now passed.

 Voting by proxy

 It is possible to let someone else vote for you.
 This is called a ‘proxy vote’.
 The person you choose must vote for the candidate you want.

 When you apply you must give a reason for needing a proxy vote, for example because of holiday or work reasons.
 Applications must be received by 5pm on the sixth working day before a particular election day.